 Index: Indicator of performance on one or more markets.
 The oldest and best-known stock market index is the Dow Jones.
-Indexes make it possible to compare the performance of a fund invested in a specific market with the development of that market.
+Indexes make it possible to compare the performance of a fund which is invested in a specific market with the development of this market.

-Index fund: An investment fund that replicates a chosen stock market index in its stock selection and weightings as exactly as possible.
+Index Fund: An investment fund which replicates a chosen stock market index in its stock selection and weightings as exactly as possible.